 The Sky Bridge was completed in 2004 and is 1.80 meters wide and 125 meters long.
 It has been open to the public since the beginning of 2005 and is one of the top 10 landmarks in Malaysia.

 The curved bridge is located about 700 meters above sea level and offers great views.
-The view of the Andaman Sea, which you have from here, is simply overwhelming.
+The view of the Andaman Sea is simply overwhelming.
 At the end of the bridge are triangular viewing platforms, perfect to enjoy the view and take millions of photos.

 To get to the bridge you have to go up by gondola.
 The entrance fee was 50 MYR per person.
 There is an additional 5 MYR per person fee once you arrive at the top.